ajhalili2006-archive/dotfiles-legacy/docs/onboarding.md

 ### Gitpod?

-Currently unsupported yet, but we can setup an meta-workspace with my dotfiles stuff loaded too, in the future, probably.
+~~Currently unsupported yet, but we can setup an meta-workspace with my dotfiles stuff loaded too, in the future, probably.~~ This is currently planned to work on since Gitpod already added dotfiles support, but for now the system will symlinking everything from the dotfiles repo.

 ### WSL 2-specific back pain treatment for Tailscale